AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

 Introduction
 ------------

-`PeleLMeX` primary objective is to enable simulations of reactive flows on platforms ranging from small personal computer to Exascale supercomputer.
+The primary objective of `PeleLMeX` is to enable simulations of reactive flows on platforms ranging from small personal computers to Exascale supercomputers.
 This tutorial describes the case of a 2D laminar premixed methane/air flame anchored behind a backward facing step.

-The goal of this tutorial is to introduce `PeleLMeX` users to more advanced reactive simulations setup as well as embedded boundaries.
+The goal of this tutorial is to introduce `PeleLMeX` users to more advanced reactive simulation setup as well as embedded boundaries.

 ..  _sec:TUTO_BFS::PrepStep: